Download – Advanced Group Policy Management 4.0

 The question came up today about using Windows Server Essentials as a RADIUS server.
 Part of the consideration involves the arbitrary restrictions placed on the OS.
 Microsoft differentiates the server products with what are affectionately know as “Locks and Limits”.

-Most folks in IT are aware of OS limits like the number of users in Windows Server or not being able to RDP into Windows 7 Home Edition.
-But there are other less-obvious limits like RAM or IAS, RRAS & SMB connection limits.
+Most folks in IT are aware of OS hosting limits like the number of users in Windows Server or not being able to RDP into Windows 7 Home Edition.
+But there are other less-obvious limits like RAM or IAS, RRAS & SMB connection limits is probably the most important thing because of the new limitations on the platforms and OS.
+Hosting is an integral part of what users are doing on the os due to the increase in web services connecting to them.

 Fortunately there are two handy spreadsheets that detail the Limits, Roles & Features that are (or are not) available in Windows Server 2012 & R2 Editions.